azist/tutorial-steps/src/s02-cfglog/readme.md

 ### What happens if sink goes bad?
 Does logging stop?
 Every sink has an SLA and failover.
 If sink goes bad it can spill-over to its failover sink.
 You can build complex graphs with many sinks, sub-chains with their own async pipe and this can get infinitly complex.
-Practice whos that logging to CSV text file and debug log file is very stable and good practice.
+Practice shows that logging to CSV text file and debug log file is very stable and good practice.

 ### How do you delete old log files/reclaim space?